 Once again, we take our cues from the Abbatangelo method:

-Step 2: Put some shave lather cream, or gel, and apply it deeply into your face, massaging it against the grain.
+Step 2: Put some shave lather from a shaving soap, and apply it deeply into your face, massaging it against the grain.

 Step 3: Take your straight razor (or safety razor, if you prefer), and shave following the grain of your beard.
 For those who don’t know what a grain is, it’s the direction that the hair grows.

-Step 4: If you want a more closer shave, relather the area again and shave across the grain lightly.
+Step 4: If you want a closer shave, re-lather the area again and shave across the grain lightly.
 That means shaving from the cheeks to the nose and mouth.

 See, it’s quick and easy!
+Just make sure to clean and store your straight razor properly after.
 Even if you’re not in the military, you can still follow these steps to get a quick but efficient shave every morning.

 Of course, the whole shaving experience can be made even more comfortable with the proper set of tools.

-Here at Naked Armor, we pride ourselves with crafting world-class quality straight razors which give the closest shave ever.
+Here at Naked Armor, we pride ourselves on crafting world-class quality straight razors which give the closest shave ever.

 Designed as a hybrid of the full hollow and half-hollow, our razors offer the best of both designs.
 They give a clean and close shave, whether you’re in a hurry or you want to shave at leisure.

-If you want to check them out, visit our site for the full inventory.
+If you want to check them out, visit our site for the complete inventory.